Quantum networks with coherent routing of information through multiple nodes: Results

 which is equivalent to another $Z$-channel with effective error probability $ 1-(1-p)^n$.
 For large $n$, the dependence of the output on the input vanishes exponentially, resulting in an exponential decay of the transmission rate.

-Now, suppose that two alternative paths are available, and that the particle can traverse them in a quantum superposition, as depicted in Figure \ref{fig:seq}.
-If the particle's path is initialised in the $\ket{+}$ state, then the output state is
+Now, suppose that two alternative paths are available.
+If a quantum particle traverses them in a quantum superposition, with the path initialised in the $\ket{+}$ state, then the output state is

-The situation is now different, due to the presence of the vacuum interference operator $F$.
-In the large $n$ limit, the operator $F^n$ tends to the projector $\Pi$ on the eigenspace of $F$ with maximum eigenvalue, that is, the eigenspace with eigenvalue 1.
+In the large $n$ limit, the operator $F^n$ tends to the projector $\Pi$ on the eigenspace of $F$ associated to the eigenvalue 1 (if $F$ does not have an eigenvalue 1, then $\Pi=0$).
 Hence, the output state converges to

-This state has a non-trivial dependence on the input state $\rho$ and therefore permits a transmission of classical data, despite the fact that the paths are asymptotically long.
+For $\Pi\not = 0$, this state has a non-trivial dependence on the input state $\rho$ and therefore permits a transmission of classical data, despite the fact that the paths between the sender and receiver are asymptotically long.

 The crucial question, at this point, is whether or not the operator $F$ has a non-trivial eigenspace with eigenvalue 1.
-We now show that the answer is affirmative in a natural physical realisation of the $Z$-channel.
-Let us regard the channel as the result of two steps: first, a decoherence in the computational basis $\{|0\> , |1\>\}$, and then a random operation that replaces the input with the state $|0\>$ with probability $p$, or leaves the input state invariant with probability $1-p$.
+We now show that the answer is affirmative in a physical realisation of the $Z$-channel inspired by single-photon quantum optics.
+Let us regard the channel as the result of two steps: first, a complete decoherence in the computational basis $\{|0\> , |1\>\}$, and then a random operation that replaces the input with the state $|0\>$ with probability $p$, or leaves the input state invariant with probability $1-p$.
 For the physical realisation of the decoherence map, we take a controlled-{\tt NOT} interaction with an environment $E_1$, initially in the state $|0\>$.
-In this realisation, the vacuum extension is easily found: if the system is not present, then the environment remains in the state $|0\>$.
-Overall, this first interaction is described by the gate
+In this realisation, the vacuum extension is easily found: if the system is not present, then the environment remains unaffected.
+Overall, this first interaction is described by the unitary gate

-where the subscript $E_1$ denotes operators acting on the environment, and $X:= |0\>\<1| + |1\>\<0|$.
-Similarly, the interaction that replaces the input state with the state $|0\>$ can be modelled as a {\tt SWAP} gate, where the state of the system is swapped with the state of an environment $E_2$, initially in the state $|0\>$.
-Again, if the system is not present, the environment remains in the state $|0\>$.
-Overall, this interaction is described by the gate
+where the vectors $\{|0\>, |1\>, |\rm vac\>\}$ form a basis for the vacuum-extended message system $\widetilde{M}$, the subscript $E_1$ denotes operators acting on the environment, and $X:= |0\>\<1| + |1\>\<0|$.
+Similarly, the interaction that resets the input state to $|0\>$ can be modelled as a {\tt SWAP} gate, where the state of the system is swapped with the state of an environment $E_2$, initially in the state $|0\>$.
+The vacuum extension of the $\tt SWAP$ gate is given by the unitary gate